All Episodes

 I want the election over because I want to win it.

-But I hear the media, CNN today, right?
+But I hear in the media, they're CNN today.

-Well, you know, people really getting tired of the election.
+Well, you know, people are really getting tired of the election.

 I don't doubt that there are people tired of the election.